mozilla/ichnaea/docs/api/geolocate.rst

 Field Definition
 ----------------

 All of the fields are optional.
-Though in order to get a WiFi based position estimate at least two WiFi networks need to be provided and for each the `macAddress` needs to be known.
-The minimum of two networks is a mandatory privacy restriction for WiFi based location services.
+Though in order to get a Bluetooth or WiFi based position estimate at least two networks need to be provided and for each the `macAddress` needs to be known.
+The minimum of two networks is a mandatory privacy restriction for Bluetooth and WiFi based location services.

 Cell based position estimates require each cell record to contain at least the five `radioType`, `mobileCountryCode`, `mobileNetworkCode`,